 Recurrent Endometriosis: Surgical Management

 The most recent studies have shown that endometriosis recurs at a rate of 20 to 40 percent within five years following conservative surgery.
-The use of oral contraceptive after surgery has been shown to reduce the recurrence of pain symptoms.
-In women with advanced recurrent endometriosis, one study demonstrated a higher pregnancy rate with in vitro fertilization (IVF-ET) rather than another surgical procedure.
+The use of oral contraceptive, other suppressive hormonal therapy, or progesterone intra uterine device (IUD) after surgery has been shown to reduce the recurrence of pain symptoms.
+In women with advanced recurrent endometriosis and infertility, one study demonstrated a higher pregnancy rate with in vitro fertilization (IVF-ET) rather than another surgical procedure.
 Surgery or medical therapy may be considered to relieve pain in infertility patients.

 Surgical removal of the uterus (hysterectomy) with or without removal of the ovaries (bilateral oophorectomy) is often used to treat endometriosis associated with pelvic pain or nearby masses in patients who have finished having children.